 Developing an Advertising Program

-Through a series of blogs, we are going to explore each of the three components and break them down, hopefully demystifying the process a bit.
+Over a series of blogs, we will explore each of the three components and break them down, hopefully demystifying the process a bit.

 We’ll start with developing the advertising program, which has six major facets: